apache/pekko/docs/src/main/paradox/typed/cluster-sharding.md

 @@@

-Automatic passivation can be disabled by setting `akka.cluster.sharding.passivation.strategy = none`.
+Automatic passivation can be disabled by setting `pekko.cluster.sharding.passivation.strategy = none`.
 It is disabled automatically if @ref:[Remembering Entities](#remembering-entities) is enabled.

 @@@ note